dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 This guide will gently introduce you to the wonderful world of DOSBox through setting up a few example games from scratch.
-It's written in the spirit of "teaching a man how to fish", and the choice of games doesn't matter that much---they're only vehicles to teach you the basics that you can apply to any DOS game you wish to play.
+It's written in the spirit of "teaching a man how to fish"---the games are only vehicles to teach you the basics that you can apply to any DOS game you wish to play later.
+Consequently, the choice of games doesn't matter that much (although we tried to pick from the all-time classics).

-To get the most out of this guide, don't just read the instructions but perform all the steps yourself!
-All the files you need will be provided, and no familiarity with IBM PCs and the MS-DOS environment is required---everything you need to know will be explained as we go.
+To get the most out of this guide, don't just *read* the instructions but *perform* all the steps yourself!
+Later chapters build on concepts introduced in previous ones, so *do not skip a chapter* just because you're not interested in a particular game!
+You don't have to play it if you don't want to; going through the setup procedure and learning how to troubleshoot various issues is what this is all about.
+All necessary files will be provided, and no familiarity with IBM PCs and the MS-DOS environment is required---everything you need to know will be explained as we go.
 The only assumption is that you can perform basic everyday computer tasks, such as copying files, unpacking ZIP archives, and editing text files.

 The guide has been written so that everyone can follow it with ease, regardless of their operating system of choice (e.g., Windows users probably